Introduction and Strategy Overview

 The LCLUC program is a global program supported through regional partnerships to enhance access to NASA assets for regional scientists, and for NASA scientists to leverage open acess to international data and facilitate field data collection.
 The program serves as a catalyst for regional science initiatives (such as SARI) through regional networks which leverage local knowledge and resources, strengthening the NASA LCLUC research projects; in addition, workshops focused on capacity building, societal priorities, and policy-relevant land-use science have become increasingly important on the same.
 Further, the LCLUC program promotes regional capacity building through training on applications and use of NASA data, processing, and analysis.
 Through these different aspects, LCLUC drives international data sharing useful for more robust science applications (i.e. Harmonized Landsat-Sentinel products).

-The LCLUC Program has a special place in NASA’s Earth Science, in developing interdisciplinary science with a high level of societal relevance.
-To this end, LCLUC is developing a partnership with the Applications Program which can apply the LCLUC scientific findings to address natural resource management questions, starting with agricultural land use change.
+The LCLUC Program has a special place in NASA’s Earth Science program, in developing interdisciplinary science with a high level of societal relevance and a scientific foundation for understanding the sustainability, vulnerability, and resilience of human land-use and terrestrial ecosystems.
+The components of the program include monitoring and modeling of LCLUC, interactions of LCLUC with the carbon and water cycles, LCLUC feedbacks with the climate system, and LCLUC impacts on ecosystems, biodiversity, environmental goods and services, and the management of natural resources.
+To this end, LCLUC is developing a partnership with the Applications Program which can apply the LCLUC scientific findings to address natural resource management questions.

 Goals and Background